dibyendumajumdar/dmr_c/README.md

 ### Using the LLVM backend

-To use it as a LLVM based JIT you only need to invoke following:
+To use it as a LLVM based JIT you only need to invoke following function declared in header file `dmr_c.h`:

 ```C
 extern bool dmrC_llvmcompile(int argc, char **argv, LLVMModuleRef module,
 			     const char *inputbuffer);
 ```

-The call accepts the arguments passed to a main() function, an LLVMModuleRef, and an optional buffer to be compiled.
+The call accepts the arguments passed to a main() function, an `LLVMModuleRef`, and an optional buffer to be compiled.
 It will preprocess files if needed, and compile each of the source files given in the argument list.
 It will finally compile the supplied input buffer.
-The results of the compilation will be in the supplied LLVMModuleRef for the calling program to use as it wishes.
+The results of the compilation will be in the supplied `LLVMModuleRef` for the calling program to use as it wishes.

 A very simple use is below: